huynguyengl99/chanx/docs/user-guide/consumers.rst

 The channel event system provides:

 1. Type-safe event handling with Pydantic validation
-2. Method dispatch based on the event's handler field
+2. Single method override (``receive_event``) for handling all event types
+3. Pattern matching for different event types within the method
-3. Automatic error handling and logging
+4. Automatic error handling and logging
-4. Support for both sync and async code
+5. Support for both sync and async code
-5. Completion messages (if configured)
+6. Completion messages (if configured)

 Accessing User and Context
 --------------------------